ChrisDed/Space-Shooter-Desktop-Arcade-Style-Video-Game/README.md

 # SpaceShooter-Unity

-A fun shooter I made using C# and the Unity game engine.
-There are executables for Windows/Mac/Linux to try the game out!
+SpaceShooters is a... space shooter video game I made for fun, using the Unity game engine.
+It's 2D, with terrible graphics and old school arcade style, alien shooter game mechanics.
+Involved very basic sprite and game object creation, with C# scripts that define and manipulate those game objects.